takorstark/OrderFulfillmentService/README.md

 ## Example Request

 ## Out of scope
-* User authentication
-  (It should be like ordering KFC/Pizza or at least the authentication should be done before this process.)
+* User authentication (It should be like ordering KFC or at least the authentication should be done before.)
 * User notification

 ## Group Member